DaCHack/Futro-S740-Homeserver/README.md

 ```
 uxplay -n Homeserver -vs "fbdevsink device=/dev/fb1"
 ```
+Slight issue still is that the bottom 1/5th to 1/6th is cut off on my 3:4 physical display.
+Need to check this.

 #### Kodi
 Kodi can be installed and started on my system with KDE installed, but only booted into `sudo systemctl set-default multi-user.target`.
 So likely to work also with a Debian system without any desktop environment.
 X might need to be installed as a dependency though